sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ![Cloud Foundry destination](04_CF-destination_02.png)

 Please note that the above settings represent the setup for a connection to SAP S/4HANA Cloud via a technical user (communication user).
 Depending on your setup and requirements, you may want to use a different `ProxyType` (`OnPremise` when using the Cloud Connector) or a different means of authentication.
+If you want to learn more about authorizing user access in a productive environment, please find [Secure Your Application on SAP Cloud Platform Cloud Foundry](https://developers.sap.com/tutorials/s4sdk-secure-cloudfoundry.html).

 **Deploy to Cloud Foundry**

 Now you can deploy your application to `Cloud Foundry` using the `Cloud Foundry CLI` (command line interface):

 ```bash